mch649/GetAndCleanData/CodeBook.md

 </ul>

 <h4/>Attribute Information</h4>
 For each record in the dataset it is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-<h4>Summary</h4>
-i interpreted the assignment to mean include only 'test' and 'train' files with columns containing 'mean()' and 'std()' with 'activity' and 'subject' columns added from other data files.

 <h4>Data columns</h4>